Monterey Park, California: 1970s–1990s

 In the 1980s, the second generation Chinese Americans generally moved out of the old Chinatown and into the San Gabriel Valley suburbs, joining the new immigrants from Taiwan and mainland China.
 From that time, with a combined influx of Vietnamese, Taiwanese and Hong Kong immigrant students at the time, Mark Keppel High School, constructed during the New Deal era and located in Alhambra, but also serving most of Monterey Park and portions of Rosemead, felt the impact of this new immigration as the student population increased dramatically, leading to overcrowding.
 Today, many students are second or third-generation Asian Americans.

 In 1988, the City of Monterey Park passed an ordinance declaring a moratorium on new building, in an attempt to regulate the rapid growth the city experienced as a result of the influx of Asian immigrants.
 This moratorium was challenged and defeated in 1989.
 This controversial move caused many Asian residents and businesses to shift focus, establishing themselves in the neighboring city of Alhambra.
 When the potential loss of business revenue was recognized, "Monterey Park went through a lot of upheaval that a lot of people regret," and relocation back to Monterey Park was highly encouraged in the Asian American community.

 Since the early 1990s, Taiwanese people are no longer the majority in the city.
 The construction boom of shopping centers had declined, but plans for redevelopment sought to change that.
 High property values and overcrowding in Monterey Park have contributed to a secondary migration away from Monterey Park.

 2000s–present

 Redevelopment produced several projects included the massive Atlantic Times Square development that opened in 2010 with ground-floor shops and restaurants.
-The Atlantic Times Square, which has 215000 sqft, is anchored by AMC Theatres and 24 Hour Fitness, in addition to eating establishments and other stores.
+The Atlantic Times Square, which has 215000 sqft, is anchored by a multi-plex theater and a fitness center, in addition to eating establishments and other stores.
 The development includes 210 condos on the third through sixth floors.